 For inference, use

-There are two ways a session can be initialized:
+There are a few ways a session can be initialized:

 Variables that appear in only one side will be printed as warning.

-Variables of the same name but incompatible shapes will cause error.
+Variables of the same name but incompatible shapes will cause exceptions.
+If you set

 Therefore, transfer learning is trivial.